alexstewartja/game-asset-mcp/README.md

 - **Node.js**: Version 16 or higher (includes `npm`).
 - **Git**: For cloning the repository.
 - **Internet Access**: Required to interact with Hugging Face Spaces APIs.
+- **NPM Packages**: The project uses the following dependencies:
+  - `@gradio/client`: For interacting with Hugging Face Spaces.
+  - `@modelcontextprotocol/sdk`: For MCP server implementation.
+  - `dotenv`: For loading environment variables.
+  - `express`: For SSE transport (remote access).
 - **Optional**: Claude Desktop or another MCP-compatible client for advanced interaction.

 ---